ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 [[start:1191930][end:1201900]] But we can say that whatever passes through this classical channel requires at least one clock tick on Bob's side.
 [[start:1202590][end:1206330]] So it's a process that Bob has to execute.
 [[start:1206930][end:1210158]] And executing that process takes time.
-[[start:1210244][end:1216318]] So getting the signal from me to you on the internet takes some time.

-20:16 [[start:1216484][end:1220340]] So the environment's clock has to tick during that.
+[[start:1210244][end:1216318]] So getting the signal from me to you on the internet takes some time so the environment's clock has to tick during that.
-[[start:1221110][end:1241686]] And all of these assumptions bundled together turn out to be a fairly serious set of assumptions and they involve assumptions about fine tuning, about the universe being just right and they should make us nervous and I just want to leave it at that.
+[[start:1221110][end:1241686]] And all of these assumptions bundled together turn out to be a fairly serious set of assumptions and they involve assumptions about fine tuning, about the universe being just right and they should make us nervous, and I just want to leave it at that.

-20:41 [[start:1241868][end:1247142]] We always assume with complete a plumb that agents can communicate classically.
-[[start:1247206][end:1258442]] But it's not a straightforward assumption and it's worth any of you are looking at for interesting research projects can look into the nature of classical communication.
+20:41 [[start:1241868][end:1247142]] We always assume with complete aplomb that agents can communicate classically but it's not a straightforward assumption--and it's worth--for any of you who are looking for interesting research projects, can look into the nature of classical communication.
 [[start:1258506][end:1266846]] It's full of hidden assumptions and surprises and things that aren't at all straightforward even though they look like they ought to be.

 21:07 [[start:1267028][end:1268590]] So there's a challenge.